 Duration: 5 weeks (Fall 2018)

 Tools: Sketch, Keynote, Principle

 Eczema is the name for a number of conditions in which the skin becomes itchy, red, and inflammed.
 Eczema is common, affecting over 30 million Americans.

 Although it is usually manageable, it can significantly affect the quality of life, both physically and mentally.
-For example:

 People with eczema often get caught in the itch scratch cycle, a reinforcing loop that worsens their condition.

 I decided to target the before and during of scratching in the cycle.
 Based on my research and personal experience, I further focused on a few key scratch-prone moments to design for.